Wayne Rooney equals all-time Manchester United scoring record with 249th goal

 — FOX Soccer (@FOXSoccer) January 7, 2017

-Rooney wasn’t finished though.
+Rooney wasn’t finished, though.
 At a quarter of an hour, his give-and-go with Martial sent the Frenchman dancing through the lines and he scored with a surgical finish.
-That made it 2-0, in a game that would wind up 4-0 to United.
+That made it 2-0 in a game that would wind up 4-0 to United.

 Martial's goal #MUFC pic.twitter.com/yYQTMTii9F